 Response program

-The Queensland Department of Agriculture and Fisheries (QDAF) leads the response to this outbreak.
+The Queensland Department of Primary Industries leads the eradication program.

-This ant is a nationally significant pest under the National Environmental Biosecurity Response Agreement (NEBRA).
+This ant is a nationally significant pest.
+It is managed under arrangements that align with the National Environmental Biosecurity Response Agreement (NEBRA).

 See more